Ammar Nakshawani: Academic career

-In 2013, Nakshawani was appointed to the Imam Ali Chair for Shi'i Studies and Dialogue Among Islamic Legal Schools at Hartford Seminary in the United States.
+In 2013, Nakshawani was appointed to the Imam Ali Chair for Shia Studies and Dialogue Among Islamic Legal Schools at Hartford Seminary in the United States.
 This position made him one of the first Shia scholars to hold such a role at a Western academic institution.
 His work there focused on comparative theology, classical Islamic jurisprudence, ethics, and interfaith engagement.
 He later served as a visiting scholar at Columbia University's Middle East Institute, where he continued research and lecturing on Islamic law, theology, and contemporary religious reform movements.

 Recognition

 In 2014, Nakshawani was listed in The 500 Most Influential Muslims, an annual publication profiling prominent figures in the Muslim world in the "Preachers and Spiritual Guides" category.
 This recognition highlighted his influence as a scholar and public lecturer.

 Public engagement

 Nakshawani has delivered lectures at numerous academic institutions, interfaith forums, and religious gatherings worldwide.
 His public work emphasizes addressing contemporary challenges faced by Muslim youth, promoting unity across sectarian lines, and encouraging thoughtful religious reflection.
 His accessible style has gained praise, though some critics call for greater academic rigor in parts of his outreach.